CloudLabs-MOC/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-7.md

    >**Note:** Ensure that your current working directory within the terminal has the `components` folder in its present path.
 In this scenario, the `components` folder is present inside the `/src` directory.

-6. To execute the unit test cases genereated by GitHub Copilot, we need to run the `WelcomePopup.test.js` file using the following command within the terminal:
+6. To execute the unit test cases generated by GitHub Copilot, we need to run the `WelcomePopup.test.js` file using the following command within the terminal:

    ```
    npm run test
    ```

 7. Post execution of the above unit test, you must ensure to have a successful - `PASS` test runs with no errors.
-If you are produced with errors, please understand the intricacies of the error as mentioned within the terminal and work towards a successful unit test run.
+If you are presented with errors, please understand the intricacies of the error as mentioned within the terminal and work towards a successful unit test run.

    >**Note:** You may need to scroll up in your output window to view the results.